 - Anyone who was ordered to report to an induction station but was not actually inducted into military service

-To establish a veteran’s eligibility for Military Funeral Honors, a DD Form 214: Certificate of Release or Discharge from Active Duty or any discharge document showing honorable service is required.
+To establish a veteran’s eligibility for military funeral honors, a DD Form 214: Certificate of Release or Discharge from Active Duty or any discharge document showing honorable service is required.
 The DD Form 214 may be obtained by using the online order form or completing a Standard Form 180.
-Your funeral director or planner can submit a Military Records for Veterans Burial/Funeral Benefits Request Form to receive expedited records.